lmweber/locus-c/code/analyses/5_shiny_app/www/README.md

 **Shiny app to explore locus coeruleus (LC) dataset**

-For instructions on how to annotate regions in interactive view, see `spot-level data` tab.
+For instructions on how to annotate regions in interactive view, see 'Documentation' tab in 'Spot-level data' tab.